kc0bfv/autophugo/README.md

 * `filename_as_phototitle` - if true, a humanized form of the filename will be used as the phototitle (default false)
 * `images_downloadable` - if true, images have a download button (default true)
 * `images_downloadable_use_orig` - if true, the download button will download the original image instead of the full size image - this will likely greatly increase the size of your site (default false)
+* `taxonomies_links` - if true, links to the taxonomy pages will be present in the footer and on the tagged items (default false)

 Additionally, `Author.name` and `Author.email` in the site config will display as the author and webmaster email.